SalesforceSFDC/Apex/README.md

 Map keys and values can contain any collection, and can contain nested collections.
 Map keys can contain up to only four levels of nested collections.

+- Map keys can contain up to four levels of nested collections.
+- To declare a map, use the Map keyword by the data types of the key and the within <> characters.
+- Apex uses hash structure for all maps.
+- The iteration order of map elements is deterministic.
+You can rely on the order being the same in each subsequent execution of the same code.
+However, we recommend to always access map elements by key.

 To declare a map, use the Map keyword followed by the data types of the key and the value within <> characters.
 For example: